kaikaew13/manganato-cli/README.md

    - display its list of chapters in chapterlist view
 5. select a chapter and download it to your own computer

-**note:** the downloaded chapters can be found in ./download in the root of the project directory
+**note:** the downloaded chapters can be found in Desktop/manganato-cli directory

 ## usage